 - Graduate-level coursework that aligns with the UC Davis MPH program, ranked 22nd in the U.S.

 - If accepted, matriculation to the UC Davis MPH program with 12 transferable credits.

-- Courses taught by experienced faculty from the UC Davis Department of Public Health Sciences and industry experts
+- Courses taught by experienced faculty from the UC Davis Department of Public Health Sciences

 - Strong networks in the public health world with close proximity to the California Department of Public Health, local health departments, community clinics and other advocacy groups

 - The skills and knowledge to increase your expertise and move into higher-level roles or enter into a master’s of public health program

 A Yearlong Program that Covers Core Topics in Public Health Science

 - Epidemiology for Health Professionals